rges-pit/rges-pit.github.io/docs/_pages/sci_compact.md

     </a>
     <figcaption>Caption: A simulated black hole microlensing event observed with the Roman F146W filter.
 The first three
-    seasons of the GBTDS capture the photometric microlensing signal (outer panel), while the astrometric signal changes across all six seasons (inset panel) and is well characterized by a 8.5 solar-mass black hole lensing a background bulge star.
+    seasons of the GBTDS capture the photometric microlensing signal (outer panel), while the astrometric signal changes across all six seasons (inset panel) and is well characterized by an 8.5 solar-mass black hole lensing a background bulge star.
     The 72-second exposures are taken every ~15 minutes and are combined in 1-day bins (e.g. ~90 frames stacked each day).
     <br>
     Credit: S. Terry (UMD).</figcaption>